Our recent previous treks and expeditions

 Team: Kunga, Chanden and Ram Lal & Bishal + 11 horses-mules

-Combined with below, and I must say that the wilderness end is so scenic with bouts of wildlife too, and is a must if you have the time.
+Combined with below, and I must say that the wilderness end is so scenic with bouts of wildlife too, that it is a must do route if you have the time.

 Thank you, everyone, for the wonderful, appreciative company.